 Americans were involved in many early Antarctic voyages.
-Sealer Nathaniel Palmer has a claim to be the first person to set eyes on the Antarctic continent in 1820.
-Official interest waned for a long time.
-The inter-and post war periods saw a number of expeditions, the US was a leading light in the International Geophysical Year, which led to the Antarctic Treaty in 1961.
-American scientific stations have been operational for 60 years and more and are currently at the forefront of modern research in Antarctica.
+The US was a leading light in the International Geophysical Year 1957-58, which led to the Antarctic Treaty in 1961.
+American scientific stations have been operational for over 60 years and are at the forefront of modern research in Antarctica.

 USA in Antarctica

 and Activity of the Americans in the Antarctic